conradkoh/goals/docs/public/pulling-goals.md

 # Pulling Goals

-The Goals app provides functionality to help you manage and move incomplete tasks between different time periods.
-This helps you maintain continuity in your task management and ensures no important tasks are left behind.
+Goals provides functionality to help you manage and move incomplete tasks between different time periods.
+This helps you maintain continuity in your task management and ensures no important tasks are forgotten when transitioning between planning periods.

+## Pulling from Previous Quarters

+When starting a new quarter, you can pull incomplete goals from the previous quarter:

+1. Navigate to the Quarterly Goals view
+2. Click on "Pull from Previous Quarter"
+3. Select which incomplete goals you want to bring forward
+4. Click "Pull Selected Goals"

+This will copy the selected goals to your current quarter, allowing you to continue working on them.

+## Pulling from Previous Weeks

+Similarly, when starting a new week, you can pull incomplete goals from the previous week:

+1. Navigate to the Weekly Goals view
+2. Click on "Pull from Previous Week"
+3. Select which incomplete goals you want to bring forward
+4. Click "Pull Selected Goals"

+## Pulling from Previous Days

+For daily planning, you can pull incomplete tasks from the previous day:

+1. Navigate to the Daily Goals view
+2. Click on "Pull from Yesterday"
+3. Select which incomplete tasks you want to bring forward
+4. Click "Pull Selected Tasks"

+This feature helps ensure continuity in your daily planning and prevents important tasks from falling through the cracks.

 ## Pulling from Previous Day